sjtrny/codex-web/README.md

 ```

 ## 1. App server

+Run app-server where Codex should access files and tools: the host OS, a VS Code
+development container, or another container.
+That environment is where Codex
+does the work.

 Install and sign in to [Codex CLI](https://developers.openai.com/codex/cli) in
 the work environment.
 App-server is included with the CLI.